-70 Civil Procedure Rule (CPR) rule 32.3; Practice Direction 32, Annex 3; Rowland v Brock [2002] 4 All ER 370, Newman J.
+71 Civil Procedure Rule (CPR) rule 32.3; Practice Direction 32, Annex 3; Rowland v Brock [2002] 4 All ER 370, Newman J.

-71 CPR rule 39.2(3)(g).
+72 CPR rule 39.2(3)(g).

-72 CPR rule 39.2(4).
+73 CPR rule 39.2(4).

-- 106. However for younger women in particular, social media can be a source of huge pressure and anxiety, impacting on body image and confidence.
+- one other.
+It has been crucial to the success of many progressive social and political movements world-wide. - 106.
+However, for younger women in particular, social media can be a source of huge pressure and anxiety, impacting on body image and confidence.
 Social media has developed norms of behaviour, the significance of which may not be readily apparent.
 For example, the importance attached by most teenage girls to the number of 'likes' and number of 'followers' that they attract and the consequent effect upon their feelings of self-worth if those numbers are low, should not be underestimated. - 107.
 Social networking has been beset by the profoundly anti-social behaviours of online abuse.
 This entails the use of the internet or any other electronic means to direct abusive, unwanted and offensive behaviour at an individual or group and cyber stalking, which can take a range of forms, including: - Hacking into, monitoring and controlling social media (such as Facebook or Twitter) accounts. - 'Gaslighting': a form of psychological manipulation which aims to make the recipient doubt their own perceptions and memories; trying to convince someone they are wrong when they are not; in extreme cases, used as a form of control. - 'Sextortion': the use of images or videos of sexual acts to extort money. - Revenge porn: usually following the breakup of a couple, the electronic publication or distribution of sexually explicit material (principally images) of one or both of the couple, the material having originally been provided consensually for private use. - 'Virtual mobbing' and 'dog-piling', which involve encouraging 'virtual mobs' to harass individuals and incite hatred. - 'Trolling': sending abusive, menacing or upsetting messages or threats on social networks, email and chatrooms. - Spreading lies or personal information about the person online. - Creating fake accounts, hijacking and stealing online identities. - Posting 'photoshopped' images of persons on a social media platform. - 'Baiting', or humiliating peers online, by labelling them as sexually promiscuous. - Unwanted indirect contact with a person that may be threatening or menacing, such as posting images of that person's children or workplace on a social media site. - 'Spamming': where offenders send victims multiple junk email or viruses. - 108.
-The All-Party Parliamentary Group on Domestic Violence, in its Recommendations Report on Online Abuse,73 reported that as well as often being racist and homophobic in nature, online abuse is a gendered issue, disproportionately affecting women and girls.
+The All-Party Parliamentary Group on Domestic Violence, in its Recommendations Report on Online Abuse, 74 reported that as well as often

-73 'Tackling domestic abuse in a digital age: A Recommendations Report on Online Abuse by the All-Party Parliamentary Group on Domestic Violence': APPG and Women's Aid (February 2017).
+^{74 &#}x27;Tackling domestic abuse in a digital age: A Recommendations Report on Online Abuse by the All-Party Parliamentary Group on Domestic Violence': APPG and Women's Aid (February 2017).